 Iodine is a chemical used in schools, universities and several workplaces.
 Its primary uses are to test for the presence of starch and to serve as a disinfectant.
 It should not be stored with acetylene, ammonia and hydrogen.

-Okay, so we know water isn’t exactly a chemical but it is a compund of two chemical substances – hydrogen and oxygen.
+Water is a compound of two chemical substances – hydrogen and oxygen.
 It is a very commonly used substance in many environments and there are several incompatible chemicals which cannot be stored near water.
 These include, but are not limited to, acetyl chloride, alkaline and alkaline earth metals, barium peroxide, carbides, chromic acid, phosphorous oxychloride, phosphorous pentachloride, phosphorous pentoxide, sulfuric acid and sulfur trioxide.

 Nitric acid has several different purposes but is commonly used in manufacturing and chemical laboratories to etch metal, as well as being a component of explosives and fertilisers.
 Nitric acid should be stored in a chemical store away from substances such as acetone, acetic acid, alcohol, chromic acid, aniline, hydrocyanic acid, hydrogen sulfide and any flammable substances.